How to Fill in the PMP® Application

 If you are audited the first time, it’s highly likely that your next applications will be audited too.
-We sometimes hear from students who have had a second, third or fourth application declined during the audit process.
+We sometimes hear from students who have had a second, third or fourth application rejected during the audit process.

-Ultimately, you need to try to make your experience and education requirements match what they are looking for, in terminology that makes it easy for them to understand your achievements.
+Ultimately, you need to try to make your experience and education requirements match what PMI is looking for, in terminology that makes it easy for them to understand your achievements.
 It should go without saying that you cannot stretch the truth, exaggerate your involvement or embellish your achievements in any way.
 Your application must be completely honest.
 If your participation on a project doesn’t show what you are truly capable of, can you use a different project where you were actively leading and managing the work instead?

 Check the Handbook for details about when you can apply again.